andrenho/newlang/README.md

 | ------------- | ----------- |
 | `__init(...)` | Called when a table is created. |
 | `__gc`        | Called when the table is destroyed. |

+Additionally, the "is nil" expression (`?exp`) doesn't have a metamethod and always returns false, except for nil values.

 ### Privacy